MihawkHu/DCASE2020_task1/task1b/README.md

 # DCASE2020 task 1b -- Low-Complexity Acoustic Scene Classification

 ## Introduction
 In Task 1b, the main goal is to keep the system size within **500 Kilobytes (KB)**.

-A post-training quantization method, which is provided by [Tensorflow2](https://www.tensorflow.org/tutorials), is used to compress our neural models.
+In our submission ([Technical Report](https://arxiv.org/abs/2007.08389)), a post-training quantization method, which is provided by [Tensorflow2](https://www.tensorflow.org/tutorials), is used to compress our neural models.
+We used **Dynamic Range Quantization (DRQ)**, in which neural weights are quantized from floating-point to integer having a 8-bit precision.
 Quantization not only reduces the model size but also improves hardware accelerator latency with little degradation in final classification accuracy.

-In our submission, we used **Dynamic Range Quantization (DRQ)**.
-In DRQ, neural weights are quantized from floating-point to integer having a 8-bit precision.
 Leveraging DRQ, we thus transferred our neural architectures from a 32-bit TensorFlow format to a 8-bit TensorFlow-lite format, which compresses the model size to about 1/8 of its original size.
 According to our experimental evidence, such a compression method resulted in a minor ASC classification drop.

 ## Experimental results